Gal Fridman

 Gal Fridman (or Friedman, גל פרידמן; born September 16, 1975) is an Israeli windsurfer and Israel's first Olympic gold medalist.
 Fridman won a bronze medal in the Atlanta 1996 Summer Olympics, and a gold medal in the Athens 2004 Summer Olympics.
-He is the first of two Israelis athletes to win two Olympic Medals, and the first Olympic Gold medalist in Israeli history.
+He is the first of two Israeli athletes to win two Olympic Medals, and the first Olympic Gold medalist in Israeli history.
 His first name, Gal, means "wave" in Hebrew.

 He was born in Karkur, Israel, and lives close to the water in Sdot Yam, a nearby kibbutz.

 Early life and career

 Fridman was born in Karkur, Israel, to an Ashkenazi Jewish family.
 The second of three children, Fridman was born to Dganit and Uri Fridman, and has an older sister, Maayan and a younger brother, Yuval.
 Growing up close to the Mediterranean Sea, Gal was introduced by his father to windsurfing.
 Fridman started sailing at age seven, and began racing when he was 11.
 He began competing internationally in youth categories while still in school.
 After his service in the Israel Defense Forces he began competing as an adult.

 In 1995, he won the ASA Boardsailing Championship in Eilat, Israel.
 In 1999, he won the International ASA Windsurfing Championship in Eilat.
 In 2002, he won the Mistral World Championship held in Pattaya, Thailand, and was ranked No. 1 on the International Sailing Federation rankings in February 2003.